South Africa Tours and Safaris

 Weather In South Africa

 South Africa has a temperate climate with plenty of sunny, dry days to be had.
-During the Dry Season (May to September) there is almost no rainfall and the humidity remains relatively low.
+During the Dry Season (May to September) there is almost no rainfall, and the humidity remains relatively low.
 With summer coming to an end, temperatures remain cool around 79°F in the afternoon with colder mornings of 50°F. Keep in mind that a majority of the game drives will be in open vehicles, so it’s recommended to pack warm winter clothing.
-Towards the end of the Dry Season the heat comes back into play with temperatures reaching 82°F in the afternoon while mornings still remain cool.
+Towards the end of the Dry Season the heat comes back into play with temperatures reaching 82°F in the afternoon while mornings still remain cool—ideal temperatures for South Africa tours and safaris.
 Moving into the Wet Season (October to April) temperatures start to get warmer while occasional afternoon storms make their first appearance.
 These are the wettest months, but still offer comfortable conditions with temperatures during the day and afternoon around 84°F.

 Dry Season (May to September)